Lawrensu/Financial-Dashboard/README.md

 - **Client vs Server Components**: Understanding when to use `'use client'` directive
 - **React Hooks**: Implementing `usePathname()` for route-aware components
 - **Responsive Design**: Creating mobile-first components that adapt to screen sizes
+- **Async Server Components**: Fetching data on the server before component rendering
+- **TypeScript Integration**: Proper typing for props, data models, and component interfaces
+- **Data Flow**: Understanding how data flows from server functions to UI components

 ---